shnarazk/learn-bqn/better-pi.md

 C --> D;
 ```

-## Approach: make a list of a sigh-alternating sequence and the denominators
+## Approach: make a list of a sign-alternating sequence and the denominators
 from natural numbers

 ```apl